ddoeppner/ONE-Record/working_draft/API/docs/logistics-objects.md

 In ONE Record, data is updated in real time and every time a ChangeRequest is applied successfully, a new version of the Logistics Object and only the latest content is available via its URI.
 However, there is a need to retrieve a specific version of a data object at a specific point in time, for example the [Master Air Waybill (MAWB)](https://onerecord.iata.org/ns/cargo#Waybill).

+!!! note
-> Note: Reverting to a previous version of a Logistics Object with PATCH is not supported as out of scope of ONE Record.
+        Reverting to a previous version of a Logistics Object with PATCH is not supported as out of scope of ONE Record.

 An ONE Record server MUST enable the ONE Record client to request an historical version of a Logistics Object using the `?at=` query parameter of the Logistics Object GET endpoint.
 This `?at=` parameter MUST accept past datetime strings in ISO 8601 UTC using the following format: `YYYYMMDDThhmmssZ`